AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 ### God Amidst the Wastes

-Dedicate yourself to a deity (name a new one or choose one that’s already been established).
+Dedicate yourself to a deity (name a new one or choose one that's already been established).
 You gain the commune and cast a spell cleric moves.
 When you select this move, treat yourself as a cleric of level 1 for using spells.
 Every time you gain a level thereafter, increase your effective cleric level by 1.

 ### Follow Me